teamon/minirails/README.md

 Inspired by [The Smallest Rails App](http://thesmallestrailsapp.com/), I wanted to easily try various concepts inside rails apps without having to deal with all that bloat from standard rails directory structure.

-And I went even further, not only reducing full rails app into single file (that has already been done) but to reducing a set of rails apps into single file :sunglasses:
+I went even further, not only reducing full rails app into single file (that has already been done) but to reducing a set of rails apps into single file :sunglasses:

+More seriously, you can now create whole microservice architecture within a singe file and somebody else will be able to grasp it all and execute it locally.
+Or you can easily make a single file app and post it to StackOverflow (and people can actually run this code)

+Just think about it.
+Proof of Concepts.
+Asking questions.
+Explaining concepts.

 ## Installation